What is Esri Business Analyst?

 - Produce and customize infographics to highlight key indicators

-- Run an analysis in your web browser, add data, or perform market analysis
+- Run an analysis in your web browser, add data, or perform a market analysis

 - Create powerful visualizations with color-coded thematic maps for socioeconomic factors like household income